madroxdupe42/peacefulscience.org/content/prints/excerpts/providential-arrival-species.md

 publishdate: 2023-03-07
 ---

-This article is derived from an excerpt of the upcoming book: Falk, Darrel R. 2023. _The (Divine) Origin of Our Species_, Eugene, OR: Cascade Books.
-We thank the publisher for permission to post it.
+This article is derived, with permission, from an excerpt of the upcoming book: Falk, Darrel R. 2023. _The (Divine) Origin of Our Species_, Eugene, OR: Cascade Books, an imprint of [Wipf and Stock](https://wipfandstock.com/).
 This chapter includes content adapted from *Evolution and the Fall* by William T. Cavanaugh and James K. A. Smith ©2017 (Wm.
 B. Eerdmans Publishing Co.).
 {.editor-note}